As suggested by the top search, a potential buyer is perusing your house information while waiting for his or her coffee on the phone.

 Backup systems

 When your website goes down, your business stops.
-Proper backup systems and monitoring mean technical problems get fixed quickly rather than costing you leads and commissions.
+Your backup systems and monitoring are in place mean a technical problem gets fixed quickly rather than costing you leads and commissions.

 Common Mistakes That Kill Conversions